- Stand back from the curb as the bus arrives, and never run to or from the bus.

 Ask your child's school how they monitor the playground during recess.
 Make sure your child knows to go to the monitor on duty if he or someone else is injured.
 If your child has asthma or a bee sting allergy, make sure your child's teacher has the medication he needs in case of an emergency.

 If your child has a food or nut allergy, talk to her teacher before the first day of school so she knows what to do in case of an allergic reaction, and make sure the school has any medications your child might need.
-Use this printable medical dispensation form to give your child's school permission to administer the medication if needed.

 Have a conversation with your child about bullying and how to treat others who might be different from him.
 Ask him to sign this "bullying stops here" printable pledge, and be aware of any warning signs that your child might be a victim.